 British Medical Association Council Garden

-Planting is refreshingly green around a central oval pool.
-A collection of physic plants bears witness to the continuing role of plants in contemporary pharmacology.
+Planting is refreshingly green around a central oval pool and the use of physic plants among the planting bears witness to the continuing role of plants in contemporary pharmacology.

 - Saturday 10:00–17:00